 The first known CW net began on 15 meters sometime before January of 1974.
 It was held at 7:00 PM on Wednesdays, an hour before the SSB net on 21.175 MHz, and was designed for those with the Novice class to practice their code speed.
 In early 1983 it was held sporadically while looking for a new net control operator.
 Sometime between mid 1992 and mid 1996 the net was stopped.

 In April of 2003 club member KF6UEB invited the club to participate in a CW net he was running on 40 CW, the OCWN (Orange County Wireless Net) on Sunday mornings on 7.115 MHz.
 In May of 2004 the net frequency change to 7.068 MHz.
-Many club members still participate on the weekly OCWN CW net on Sunday mornings.
+The weekly OCWN CW net on Sunday mornings shut down around 2017.